Crossbow-js/crossbow-core/README.md

-## crossbow template engine

-> for learning & specific templating requirements not available else where.
+### crossbow-core

+> because all the other templating languages are not quite what Crossbow needs.

-### Design goals
+## Design goals

 Create a powerful, low-level templating language.
-Node/iojs only, avoiding the browser means there's no worry about deliverable code size going over the network.
+Node/iojs only - avoiding the browser means there's no need to worry about deliverable code size going over the network.

+### Better helpers

 Traditional helper blocks should be more powerful.
 Give them *either* access to the AST + Compiler *or* access to the raw, un-processed content.